What are bacteria?

 What are antimicrobial drugs?

-Antimicrobial drugs are chemicals which can kill or limit the growth of microbes like bacteria, viruses, and fungi.
+Antimicrobial drugs are chemicals which can kill or limit the growth of microbes like bacteria, viruses, fungi, and parasites.
 Antimicrobials are used for many purposes including cleaning surfaces; sterilizing instruments used in hospitals, and doctors’, dentists’, and veterinarians’ offices; and treating infections in people and animals.

 Why are antimicrobial drugs important for animal health?